 If you’re searching for things to do on Oahu outside of the typical surfing, shopping and soaking up the rays then look no further.
 Atlantis Submarines offer submarine tours so you can view species up close and experience what life is like at the bottom of the ocean without even getting wet.

 A perfect sunny day as always in Waikiki, the meeting point was on the Hilton Pier at the north end of Waikiki Beach.
 It was peaceful and calm on the pier as we waited for our boat.
-Everyone sat quietly observing the view of the surrounding mountains, other travellers enjoying water activities on the beach and the cobalt blue fish glistening from the sun in the water below.
+Everyone sat quietly observing the view of the surrounding mountains, other travelers enjoying water activities on the beach and the cobalt blue fish glistening from the sun in the water below.
 As the Atlantis Discovery approached we all became lively with excitement.

-The captain stopped to locate the submarine which was an ideal opportunity to take photos of the shore line and an unobstructed Diamond Head.
+The captain stopped to locate the submarine which was an ideal opportunity to take photos of the shoreline and an unobstructed Diamond Head.
 After a few minutes the submarine sent up a location bubble, this is to ensure there are no boats above so it can ascend safely.
 Soon after the submarine emerged from beneath the surface.

 The further we went the more interesting it became.
-There were 60kg trevally which are the most aggressive fish in the ocean surrounding Oahu.
+There was 60kg trevally which is the most aggressive fish in the ocean surrounding Oahu.
 They’ll ram anything that gets in their way, including scuba divers which made me very happy to be in the safety of the submarine.

-At the depth of 100 feet we soon approached the artificial reefs which cost Atlantis Adventures millions of dollars over the years to provide a safe home for the Hawaiian sea life.
+At the depth of 100 feet, we soon approached the artificial reefs which cost Atlantis Adventures millions of dollars over the years to provide a safe home for the Hawaiian sea life.
 These reefs have been created from old airplanes, sunken ships, and other metal structures.
-Before sinking any structure it must be completely cleaned of oil, paint and anything else nasty to the environment to ensure the health of the water and everything in it.
+Before sinking any structure it must be completely cleaned of oil, paint, and anything else nasty to the environment to ensure the health of the water and everything in it.

 Our bubbly guide was great at informing us about all the different species we could see out our windows, and about the importance of keeping our oceans clean.
-He pointed out a white reef shark sitting on the sea floor, moray eels lurking in holes, large green sea turtles sleeping on the deck of a ship wreck and large black sea urchins ready to spike anything that comes near.
+He pointed out a white reef shark sitting on the seafloor, moray eels lurking in holes, large green sea turtles sleeping on the deck of a shipwreck and large black sea urchins ready to spike anything that comes near.

-At the end of our journey the captain sent up the location air bubble to warn any boats on the surface.
+At the end of our journey, the captain sent up the location air bubble to warn any boats on the surface.
 In addition, another Atlantis boat above water makes sure it’s safe for the sub to surface.
-Not long after we quickly emerged, watching the water turn from a cobalt blue to a turquoise in a flurry of bubbles.
+Not long after we quickly emerged, watching the water turn from a cobalt blue to turquoise in a flurry of bubbles.
 The larger bubbles sparkled in the Hawaiian sun.

 Being on board the boat and the submarine was such an interesting and entertaining way to spend an afternoon in Waikiki.
-It was an excellent means to learn more about our eco system and see the world from a perspective I have never experienced before.
+It was an excellent means to learn more about our ecosystem and see the world from a perspective I have never experienced before.

 I was provided with this tour in return for my honest review.
 All thoughts and opinions expressed in this article are my own and not influenced by the company.